 Education has been a hugely important part of my life for as long as I can remember.
 Even from the time I was a little girl—up through middle school and high school—education was all around me.
 I saw my mom working hard as she attended college, laboring tirelessly to get her Associate's Degree.
 I also have a great aunt and a great uncle who were teachers.
 And when I used to play as a child, I would play "school.”
 I honestly don't remember a time when education wasn’t a significant part of my life.

-Posted in Classroom Management Solution, Technology, Learning, Digital Citizenship, classroom management
+Posted in Learning, Technology, classroom management, Classroom Management Solution, Digital Citizenship

 A Technology Specialist's insights on teaching the "whole child" with technology.